Proposed Ohio Law Could Make Abortion Punishable By Death Penalty

-After passing a bill through the Ohio House of Representatives that would ban abortion at six weeks, Republicans are considering legislation that would ban abortion completely in the state and make the procedure punishable by life in prison or even the death penalty.
+After passing a bill through the House that would ban abortion at six weeks, Ohio Republicans are considering legislation that would ban abortion completely in the state and make the procedure punishable by life in prison or even the death penalty.

-House Bill 565 allows for no exceptions for abortion in cases of rape, incest, or danger to a woman's life.
+House Bill 565, sponsored by Ohio Sens.
+Rob Hood and Nino Vitale, allows for no exceptions for abortion in cases of rape, incest, or danger to a woman's life.
 Under the law, fetuses would be classified as "unborn humans," making abortion punishable under the Ohio criminal code.
 This means that a woman who receives an abortion and doctors who perform the procedure could face criminal penalties, ranging from a prison sentence to capital punishment.

 Advertisement

-Note: This story was originally published on November 19, 2018.
-It has since been updated.